-Cracked Heels Video – 10 Home Remedies
+Cracked Heels Coconut Oil Video

-Of course, nothing beats soaking your feet in hot water and then getting stuck in to them with a pumice stone.
+Of course, nothing beats soaking your feet in hot water and then getting stuck into them with a pumice stone.

 It’s great for circulation too.
 You can pop vegetable oil on your feet and then cover with white socks and leave overnight.

 In the morning they will be soft and easy to work with.
-Honey, milk and juice of an orange is another overnight mixture.
+Honey, milk, and juice of an orange is another overnight mixture.

 You can also mash up a Banana and apply to your cracked heels for 15 minutes and rinse once a week.